 DHS clarified that percentages apply to claims, not claim lines.

-It was not stated if denied encounters would be included in acceptance counts.
-Typically, when adjustments are required to an encounter previously accepted by PROMISe™, a void is submitted to back out the original, and a replacement claim is submitted.
-PROMISe™ communicates the acceptance of the void as a “denial”.
+It was not stated if denied encounters would be included in acceptance counts, nor precisely how voids would be treated in any metrics.
+These questions are complicated by the fact that PROMISe™ communicates the acceptance of the void as a “denial”.

-DHS clarified that voids are excluded from acceptance calculations.
+DHS clarified that Appendix R standards apply to paid claims only and that voids are excluded from timeliness and acceptance calculations.

-For assessing accuracy and completeness, how will DHS consider claims history?
+For assessing timeliness and acceptance, how will DHS consider resubmitted encounters?